 A twenty-three year old farmer from Adrian, Michigan, Henry Steward1 enlisted on 4 April 1863 and was mustered in on April 23.
-As a non-commissioned officer, as were all Black officers, Steward was actively engaged in the recruiting of soldiers for the regiment.
+Steward served as a non-commissioned officer and was actively engaged in the recruiting of soldiers for the regiment.
 He died of disease at the regimental hospital on Morris Island, South Carolina, on 27 September 1863, and his estate was paid a $50 state bounty.2

 Standing at attention with his sword drawn in this full-length study, Steward is posed in front of a plain backdrop, but a portable column has been wheeled in to add detail on the left.
 Hand-colored trousers and buttons highlight the uniform in this ambrotype of Sergeant Steward.